Embedded Fields (EF)¶

 - Ensuring PCI Compliance

-What are Embedded fields (EF)?¶
+What are Embedded Fields?¶

 Pre-Integration Requirements¶